rantoniops/Sudoku-AI-Solver/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: It actually works a lot like the "eliminate" function, I ended up recycling a lot of its code.
+The key difference in the naked_twins constraint is that the function acts on each unit in isolation instead of acting on all 20 peers at once.
+What I did was to first to loop through all units and separate all values which were 2 in length and duplicated, then I looped through the unit again and deleted the naked_twins numbers.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: At first I wrote a function that would check if they were duplicates in the diagonals but I didn't end up using it because the solution ended up being way simpler than that, I just had to add the 2 extra lists of boxes corresponding to the diagonals into the original unitslist and the code automatically accommodated them.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame